-If you manage a restaurant across multiple delivery and online ordering platforms, image requirements can get annoying fast.
-Uber Eats may want one crop, DoorDash may prefer another, Grubhub may require a square format, and Toast may have its own requirements depending on where the image appears.
+If you manage a restaurant in the United States across multiple delivery and online ordering platforms, image requirements can get annoying fast.
+DoorDash may want one crop, Uber Eats may want another, Grubhub may require a square format, and Toast may have its own requirements depending on where the image appears.

 Quick Master Checklist

-If you only want the fast version, use this as your working checklist before uploading restaurant images.
+If you only want the fast version, use this as your working checklist before uploading restaurant images to U.S. delivery apps.

 | Platform | Image Type | Recommended Specs | Source |